ARM-software/libGPULayers/layer_gpu_profile/docs/developer-docs.md

 Instead we rely on an undocumented extension supported by Arm GPUs which allows the CPU to set/wait on events in a submitted but not complete command buffer.
-The layer injects a `vkCmdSetEvent(A)` and `vkCmdWaitEvent(B)` pair between each workload, and then has the reverse `vkWaitEvent(A)` and `vkSetEvent(B)` pair on the CPU side.
+The layer injects a `vkCmdSetEvent(A)` and `vkCmdWaitEvent(B)` pair between each workload in the command buffer, and then has the reverse `vkWaitEvent(A)` and `vkSetEvent(B)` pair on the CPU side.
 The counter sample can be inserted in between the two CPU-side operations.
-Note that there is no blocking wait on an event for the CPU, so `vkWaitEvent()` is really a polling loop around `vkGetEventStatus()`.
+Note that there is no blocking CPU-side wait for an event so `vkWaitEvent()` is really a polling loop around `vkGetEventStatus()`.

 ```mermaid
 sequenceDiagram